 General risks of operation in the Russian legal framework include the risk of inconsistency in interpretation of contractual provisions and statutory requirements by courts and by regulatory authorities in the absence of specific regulation or established market practices for new types of services or new technologies.

 Personal Data Law requires that storage and certain types of processing of personal data pertaining to Russian citizens is performed with the use of databases physically located in the territory of Russia.
 Failure to do so results in considerable amounts of administrative fines.

-For services acquired from Russia-based service providers it is customary for the service provider’s liability to be limited to only direct damages (an approach broadly supported by Russian courts), and to be capped at the total contract value.
+For services acquired from Russia-based service providers, it is customary for the service provider’s liability to be limited to only direct damages (an approach broadly supported by Russian courts), and to be capped at the total contract value.

 General Data Collection and Processing

 Protection of personal data pertaining to Russian citizens is prioritised.
-In most cases with some exceptions, a specific and informed data subject’s written consent is required.
-However, in contrast to the requirements of the GDPR, Russian operators are not expressly prohibited from making the use of a service conditional upon such consent.
+In most cases (with some exceptions), a specific and informed data subject’s written consent is required.
+However, in contrast to the requirements of the EU's GDPR, Russian operators are not expressly prohibited from making the use of a service conditional upon such consent.
 Personal data can be processed without consent in the limited number of cases, such as performance under a contract to which the data subject is a party, performance of data operator obligations mandated by law, processing of data made public by the subject, processing for statistical purposes and others.
 Certain types of sensitive data, including health data, biometrical data, information on prior criminal convictions and others require express written consent for processing.

 Localisation of Personal Data